angular/angular/aio/content/guide/animations.md

 [@triggerName] = "expression"
 </code-example>

-where `triggerName` is the name of the trigger, and  `expression` evaluates to a defined animation state.
+where `triggerName` is the name of the trigger you defined in the `animations` property of your app component, and  `expression` evaluates to a defined animation state.
 The full HTML syntax looks like this:

 <code-example hideCopy language="typescript">
 &lt;div [@triggerName]="expression"&gt;...&lt;/div&gt;